freth251/digital-garden/content/projects/tensor-opt-kernels/Building a High-Performance GEMM Kernel.md

 The concerning line is the second one because It means that we update `C[i * N + j]` on every iteration.
 We are performing an unnecessary operation on each iteration.

-This might seem like an obvious job for the compiler to optimize because we do not need to update the memory on every iteration only once.
+This might seem like an obvious job for the compiler to optimize as we do not need to update the memory only once and not on every iteration.
 But the compiler must consider the possibility that `A` and/or `B` point to the same memory as `C`.
 If that were the case we are changing the value of the elements on each iteration thus need to update the memory.

 The compiler cannot perfectly detect if two pointers point to the same thing because the value of the pointers can be dependent on runtime behavior, and in the general case determining wether aliasing occurred is undecidable because of the halting problem.

-Compilers assume aliasing is possible unless they can prove it's not, which is possible in very simple cases.
-Thus they take the conservative route and update the memory on each iterations.
+Compilers assume aliasing is possible unless they can prove it's not, which is possible only in very simple cases.
+They take the conservative route and update the memory on each iterations.

-One way we can resolve this is by accumulating the sum within the loop and update the memory at end of the iterations.
+One way we can resolve this is by **accumulating the sum** within the loop and update the memory at end of the iterations.

 ```cpp
 void gemm_mem_aliasing(const float* A, const float* B, float* C, int M, int N, int K) {